Vegan Eggnog (with Soy Milk, Oat Milk, or Almond Milk)

 Enter your email below and get it sent straight to your inbox.
 Plus, get more amazing vegan recipes that will satisfy your cravings!

-Vegan eggnog always seemed like some mystery drink that you had to buy at the store until I realized that it’s just rich sweetened plant-based milk with some nutmeg.
+Vegan eggnog always seemed like some mysterious drink you had to buy at the store, until I realized it’s just sweetened plant-based milk and some nutmeg.
 It’s quicker to make your own than drive to the store to buy it!

 Why you’ll love this recipe